 However, accidents do not always result in fatalities, with 179 non-fatal incidents occurring on farms across Australia last year, which was tragically up a dramatic 24% on the 144 of 2016.
 Again, quad bikes were a major factor here, involved in almost a quarter of accidents.
 Children unfortunately also made up 22 of the 179 incidents.

 In terms of our state, 87 non-fatal incidents and 17 fatalities occurred in Queensland.
-These figures are even more alarming when considered in light of the total 182 work related fatalities that occurred Australia wide in 2016 (the most recent accessible data), when the total of farm related fatalities was 63 Australia-wide.
+These figures are even more alarming when considered in light of the total 118 work-related fatalities that occurred in Australia from January to November 2021 (the most recent accessible data), when the total of farm related fatalities was 20 Australia-wide.

 This is reinforced with continued reports from Safe Work Australia which show that Agriculture, Forestry and Fishing accounted for 24% of worker fatalities in 2016, a notable amount given the 19 sectors the reporting is broken down into.